-Energy service companies (ESCOs) develop, install, and fund projects designed to improve energy efficiency and reduce operation and maintenance costs in their customers' facilities.
-ESCOs generally act as project developers for a wide range of tasks and assume the technical and performance risk associated with the project.
+Energy service companies (ESCOs) develop, design, build, and arrange financing for projects that save energy, reduce energy costs, and decrease operations and maintenance costs at their customers' facilities.
+In general, ESCOs act as project developers for a comprehensive range of energy conservation measures (ECMs) and assume the technical and performance risks associated with a project.

-ESCOs are set apart from other firms that offer energy-efficiency improvements by performance-based contracting.
-When an ESCO undertakes a project, the company's compensation is directly linked to the cost savings from energy actually saved.
+ESCOs are distinguished from other firms that offer energy-efficiency improvements in that they use the performance-based contracting methodology.
+When an ESCO implements a project, the company's compensation is directly linked to the actual energy cost savings.

-The comprehensive energy-efficiency retrofits inherent in energy service company projects typically require a large initial capital investment and may have a relatively long payback period.
-Debt payments are tied to the energy savings guaranteed for the project, so the facility pays for the capital improvement with the money saved by the project—the difference between pre-installation and post-installation energy use and other related costs.
+The substantial energy-efficiency retrofits and renewable energy technologies inherent in energy savings performance contract (ESPC) projects typically require a large initial capital investment and may have a relatively long payback period.
+Debt payments are tied to the energy cost savings guaranteed for the project, so the agency pays for the capital improvements of the ESPC project with the money saved by the project (i.e., the difference between pre-installation and post-installation energy use and other related costs).

 The U.S. Department of Energy (DOE) manages three categories of ESCOs that perform federal government ESPC projects: